StarDustCFW/StarDustCFWPack/Guide.md

 ![alttext](borrame/32.png)

 * 3.- Always use [boot_payload.bin](https://github.com/Kronos2308/StarDustCFWPack/blob/master/borrame/Payload-Forwarder.bin?raw=true) to drag with [TegraRcmGUI](https://github.com/eliboa/TegraRcmGUI/releases/latest) or other injector like RCMloader, Rekado ...
-* * This payload never changes will be the same today and tomorrow, your objective start StarDust Correctly
+* * This payload never changes will be the same today and tomorrow, Its objective, Start StarDustCFWpack Correctly

 ![alt text](borrame/42.png)